 Jason “Doc” Parsons was born in Chicago, IL.
 Before joining the military he spent ten years in the global derivative markets.
 Ending his career as Director of Institutional Sales for a Chicago brokerage firm, in June 2005 he joined the Army as a Combat Medic; by November he deployed to Ar Ramadi, Iraq with the 54th Engineer Battalion.
-In 2009 he was medically discharged (Honorable) and now he divides his time between working on the project and currently is the Digital Marketing Director for Zaner Group, a brokerage firm in Chicago.
-Doc is the Founder and Chief Executive Officer and is a full voting and majority board member.
-Send Doc an email
+In 2009 he was medically discharged (Honorable) and now he divides his time between working on the project, working with other veteran and military focused organizations as well as attending school to pursuing a law degree.
+Doc is the Founder and Chief Executive Officer and is the board president of the Graffiti of War Foundation.

 Jason Deckman grew up in Allegany, NY.
 He joined the Army in 1994 and has been a Combat Engineer ever since.
 He's been deployed to Bosnia, Kosovo, Kuwait and Iraq.
 The high point of his career came in 2004 when he attended Sapper Leader Course at Fort Leonard Wood, MO.
 He transitioned to the Army Reserves in 2007 and is currently assigned to the 980th Engineer Battalion in Austin, TX.
 He lives in Killeen with his wife, Melinda.
-Jason was one of the original collaborators of the project and is an honorary member of the team.
+Jason was the original collaborator with Doc way back in 2010 and remains an honorary member of the team.